innoq/yarff/README_en.md

 | **Total**                          |         |           |             |               | **16.61**    |

+# How the workshop unflods

+The workshop is meant to take five to six hours, and is divided in two main parts: *assembling* the robot (about an hour), and *programming* the robot (which could very well take up the rest of the time allotted for the workshop).

+Depending on the size of the group, participants may assemble their respective robots and then work on the programming in pairs.
+Assembling is pretty mechanical, but discussing how to tell the robot what to do is more fun in pairs.

 # Assembly

 This process takes about an hour. **Please read all the steps before starting!**